Student Resources and Support Services

 (Please take only what you need for now)

 Many students report wanting to use safer sex supplies but do not due to lack of money or fear of judgment when purchasing them.
 The distribution of free safer sex supplies on a university campus can be effective in increasing condom use, reducing new cases of sexually transmitted infections, and preventing unplanned pregnancies.

 Be knowledgeable about where free condoms are available on campus.
 For NYU students who choose to be sexually active, free safer sex supplies are available in the Student Activities & Resource Center, Dibner LC223 and the Student Health Center, Rogers Hall Lower Level B020.

 Supplies are also available at NYU Central Health Promotion Office (stop by the 3rd Floor of 726 Broadway).
 Staff and Health Leaders are also available to answer any questions students may have about safer sex, contraception, or sexually transmitted infections.
-The Student Resource Center, LGBTQ Student Center, Center for Center for Multicultural Education and Programs, and all of the residence halls have condoms free available to students in communal spaces.
+The Student Resource Center, LGBTQ+ Center, Center for Multicultural Education and Programs (CMEP), and all of the residence halls have condoms free available to students in communal spaces.

 NYU Courtesy Meals

 NYU Courtesy Meals is a program designed to provide short-term meal assistance to any student in need by providing Dining Dollars directly to your NYUCard that can be used at campus dining locations.

 How it Works

 Please see this page for a list of locations where Courtesy Meals are distributed.